The Cenotaph: Background

 The First World War produced casualties on a scale previously unseen by developed nations.
 More than 1.1 million men from the British Empire were killed.
 In the war's aftermath, thousands of war memorials were erected across Britain and its empire, and on the former battlefields.
 Amongst the most prominent designers of war memorials was Sir Edwin Lutyens, described by Historic England as "the foremost architect of his day".
 Lutyens established his reputation designing country houses for wealthy clients around the turn of the 20th century; his first major public commission was the design of much of New Delhi, the new capital of British India.
 The war had a profound effect on Lutyens and following it he devoted much of his time to the commemoration of its casualties.
 By the time he was commissioned for the Cenotaph, he was already acting as an adviser to the Imperial War Graves Commission (IWGC).
 In 1917, he travelled to France under the auspices of the IWGC and was horrified by the scale of destruction.
 The experience influenced his later designs for war memorials and led him to the conclusion that a different form of architecture was required to properly memorialise the dead.
 He felt that neither realism nor expressionism could adequately capture the atmosphere at the end of the war.

 Lutyens's first war memorial was the Rand Regiments Memorial (1911) in Johannesburg, South Africa, dedicated to casualties of the Second Boer War (1899–1902).
 His first commission for a memorial to the First World War was for Southampton Cenotaph.
 The word cenotaph derives from the Greek word kenotaphion, meaning 'empty tomb'.
-Lutyens first encountered the term in connection with Munstead Wood, the house he designed for Gertrude Jekyll in the 1890s.
-There he designed a garden seat in the form of a rectangular block of elm set on stone, which Charles Liddell—a friend of Lutyens and Jekyll and a librarian at the British Museum—christened the "Cenotaph of Sigismunda".
+Lutyens first encountered the term in connection with Munstead Wood, in Busbridge, Surrey.
+There he designed a house for Gertrude Jekyll in the 1890s—one of his earliest major commissions.
+In the garden was a seat in the form of a rectangular block of elm set on stone, which Charles Liddell—a friend of Lutyens and Jekyll and a librarian at the British Museum—christened the "Cenotaph of Sigismunda".

 From 1915, the British government prohibited the repatriation of the bodies of men killed overseas, meaning that most bereaved families did not have a nearby grave to visit and thus war memorials became a focal point for their grief.
 Cenotaphs originated in Ancient Greek tradition, where they were built when it was impossible to recover a body after the battle, as the Greeks placed great cultural importance on the proper burial of their war dead.
 Lutyens remembered the term when working on Southampton's memorial in early 1919.
 He broke with the Ancient Greek convention in that his designs for London's and Southampton's cenotaphs contained no explicit reference to battle.
 The result at Southampton (unveiled a week before London's permanent Cenotaph) lacks the subtlety of London's monument, but introduces several design elements common in Lutyens's subsequent memorials.